Fitch cuts Finland's credit rating to Aa+

 Described by its own finance minister Alexander Stubb as "the new sick man of Europe", Finland's economy has yet to regain its 2008 size following the global financial crisis and a string of setbacks.

-The decline of core businesses such as Nokia mobile phones (NOKIA.HE) and Finland's paper industries, together with a weak demand from neighboring Russia led the economy to contract for three straight years before it eked out growth of 0.4 percent in 2015.
+The decline of core businesses such as Nokia and weak demand in neighbouring Russia led the economy to contract for three straight years before it eked out growth of 0.4 percent in 2015.

 "Although some demand components saw a modest recovery in 2015, investment continued to contract in annual terms, highlighting still weak prospects for key sectors," Fitch said in its report.